Skip to content

 scripts/smoke_gliner.py Runs a bounded set of GLiNER models/texts to confirm zero-shot dependencies are installed before releasing.

-tests/run-tests.sh Convenience runner that stitches together unit, integration, and smoke tests; extend it to include docs builds or CLI flows.
+tests/run-tests.sh Convenience runner that stitches together unit, integration, and smoke tests; extend it to include docs builds and API smoke checks.

 Copy-ready snippets